-Abstract: This project is a continuation of our Science and Mathematics Institute with integrated literacy for K-8 teachers.
-It is designed to increase content knowledge and promote the use of an inquiry-based pedagogy aligned to the Virginia SOL.
-The Institute, facilitated by faculty from Randolph College and Lynchburg College, will serve five urban and rural public school divisions and two community-based non-profit organizations.
-The Institute will include interactive content-based workshops, teaching experiences, and classroom observations.
-A website and list server is used for dissemination of resources developed.
-The partnership is expected to enhance teacher quality and improve science achievement, narrowing the achievement gap of K-8 students.
-Effectiveness will be assessed through multiple research methods.
+Abstract: This project is a continuation of our Science and Mathematics Institute with integrated literacy for teachers.
+It is designed to increase content knowledge and promote the use of inquiry-based pedagogy aligned to the Virginia SOLs.
+The project serves six urban and rural school divisions and two community-based non-profit organizations.
+66 teachers and 15 administrators will participate.
+The project will include five phases: (I) classroom minigrants for development of inquiry-based activities, (II) an interactive, content-based Institute, (III) instructional practice, (IV) classroom observations, and (V) teacher-led workshops.
+The partnership is expected to enhance teacher quality and improve science and mathematics achievement, narrowing the achievement gap of 9th grade Earth Science and 3rd – 8th grade students.
+Effectiveness is assessed through multiple research methods.

 Rector and Visitors of the University of Virginia – Partnership for Achievement in Science in Southwest Virginia (PASS-VA)

 Abstract: This partnership among the University of Virginia, Southwest Virginia Public School Education Consortium and 19 high-need school districts in Southwest Virginia is aimed at improving science teaching and learning in partner schools through a teacher professional development program on content, pedagogy, vertical teaming, technology integration, and science instructional leadership.
 Three technology integrated inquiry-based courses in Life science, Physical science, and Earth science will be offered to 75 grades 6-8 teachers, with summer workshops and follow-up sessions during the school year.